apache/doris/docs/en/docs/query-acceleration/async-materialized-view/query-rewrite-summary-and-desc.md

 query SQL using the materialized views.
 By utilizing precomputed materialized view results, significant improvements in query performance and a reduction in computational costs can be achieved.

-## Transparent Rewriting Capability

-Describing the transparent rewriting capability using the three TPC-H tables, lineitem, orders, and partsupp.
-The definitions of the tables are as follows:
+Using the three tables: lineitem, orders, and partsupp from TPC-H, let's describe the capability of directly querying a materialized view and using the materialized view for transparent query rewriting.
 ```sql
 CREATE TABLE IF NOT EXISTS lineitem (
     l_orderkey    integer not null,